Cumulative proton production in $pd$ collisions: Introduction

 \section{Introduction}

-Particle production in the cumulative region, i.e., in the kinematic region forbidden for a free proton target, is a long-standing problem in relativistic hadron-nucleus interactions.
-Pioneering studies of the cumulative production of protons and pions in $pA$ collisions with an incident proton momentum of several GeV/c were performed in the 1970s in bubble chamber experiments at JINR (see \cite{Warsaw-Dubna:1977qek} and references therein).
-For proton production, the cumulative region covers the backward polar angles in the rest frame (r.f.) of the target nucleus.
+Particle production in the cumulative region, i.e., in the kinematic region forbidden for a free proton target at rest, is a long-standing problem in relativistic hadron-nucleus interactions.
+Pioneering studies of the cumulative production of protons and pions in $dp$ collisions with an incident deuteron momentum of 3.3 GeV/c were performed in the 1970s in bubble chamber experiments at JINR (see \cite{Warsaw-Dubna:1977qek} and references therein).
+At high beam energies in the target nucleus rest frame, the cumulative region is determined by the Feynman variable \cite{Frankfurt:1979sv} as

+where $m$ is the mass of produced particle, $m_N$ is the nucleon mass, and the axis $z$ is along the beam direction.
+For proton production, the condition (\ref{cumulCond}) can be expressed as $p^z < p_\perp^2/2m_N$ or $\Theta_{\rm lab} > \arctan(2m_N/p_\perp)$, i.e. the backward momentum hemisphere in the rest frame (r.f.) of the target nucleus is entirely included in the cumulative region.
 There are several possible mechanisms of cumulative production.

 One idea \cite{Burov:1976xd} is that the incoming proton interacts with a heavy object consisting of several nucleons, called a fluctuon, which is a density fluctuation in a small volume within the nucleus \cite{Blokhintsev:1957pqs}.
 In particular, compact multiquark clusters can be viewed as fluctuons \cite{Burov:1983gy}.